Loading...

 Who to refer to Haematology/oncology service:

-• Lymph nodes which are increasing in size without clinically obvious cause
+• Lymph nodes which are more than 2cm and progressively increasing in size without a clinically obvious cause

 • Presence of any red flag symptoms / clinical features, in addition to the enlarged lymph node(s) should warrant urgent discussion with the haematology / oncology team via 0131 536 1000– ask for haematology or oncology registrar: bleep 9290